microsoft/ELL/tutorials/vision/compute/README.md

 model "interpreter" by running the following:

 ````
-python demo.py darknet_config.json darknet.ellmodel darknetImageNetLabels.txt
+python demo.py darknet_config.json darknetImageNetLabels.txt --model darknet.ellmodel
 ````

-And with camera pointing at a Zebra you should see something lik this:
+And with camera pointing at a Zebra you should see something like this:

 ![Zebra](zebra.png)